Edouard102/Battleship-game/README.md

 #### Welcoming

-- When we start the game by asking name and the rank of the player.
+- We start the game by asking name and the rank of the player.
-- An explanetion of the game is given to the player.
+- An explanation of the game is given to the player.

 #### Randoom board is generating